 All refrigerants are safe in usage if safety standards and safe-handling guidelines are followed.
 Standards ensure common practices, technological alignment, and legal conformity.
-This last point being important from the industry's point of view since it reduces risk and provides legal assurance when new products are developed and applied correctly by our customers.
-Danfoss contributres in the standardization work behind the development of important safety standards such as ISO 5149, EN378, and ASHRAE 15.
+This last point is important from the industry's point of view, since it reduces risk and provides legal assurance when new products are developed and applied correctly by customers.
+Danfoss contributres to the standardization work behind the development of important safety standards such as ISO 5149, EN378, and ASHRAE 15.

-In Figure 5 a global overview of the main safety standards can be seen.
+Figure 5 contains a global overview of the main safety standards.
 The development of standards is moving towards a wider acceptance of flammable refrigerants.
 The color coding towards 'red' shows the trend towards more enclosure of flammable refrigerants.